webix-hub/docs/data/api/selectionmodel_multiselect_config.md

 @template:	api_config
 @descr:

-In the multiselect mode api allows marking multiple elements as selected at the same time.
+In multiselect mode, api allows to mark multiple elements as selected in the same time.

-If a component supports direct selection, it may be possible to use Ctrl-click and Shift-click to select multiple elements at once.
+If component support direct selection, it may be possible to use Ctrl-click and Shift-Click to select multiple elements at once.